Converge / Napalm Death: Converge

 Both bands contributed two new tracks to the EP.
 Converge contributed "No Light Escapes", a song that later appeared on the deluxe edition of their album All We Love We Leave Behind, as well as a cover version of Swedish death metal band Entombed's "Wolverine Blues".
 The latter features Bannon, Ballou and Newton as well as guests Tomas Lindberg, Aaron Turner, and Kevin Baker all on vocal duties.
-Due to scheduling issues the band found it easier to record each vocalists duties separately to be edited together later as it is on the original track.
+Due to scheduling issues the band found it easier to record each vocalist's duties separately to be edited together later as it is on the original track.
 The track was described by Converge's distributor Deathwish Inc. as being similar to "We Are the World", a collaborative single from 1985 written by Michael Jackson and Lionel Richie, which featured numerous guest musicians."

 On May 23, 2013, Converge self-released the EP, Pound for Pound: The Wolverine Blues Sessions, which was a compilation of the different vocal tracks that comprised its cover of "Wolverine Blues."
 It featured five songs, each of which had only one of the guest vocalists that were present on the split version, with the exception of Lindberg and Ballou who share a track.